 These routine charts are available in my shop at a very reasonable price and are currently ON SALE!
 You can purchase them individually, all 3 in a colour bundle or there is an option to get them personalised with your own tasks.

-PURCHASE HERE: Printable and Personalised Routine Charts
+PURCHASE HERE: Personalised Routine Charts